Ergon-moe/Bitcoin-Static/doc/json-rpc/listunspent.md

                   See description of "safe" attribute below.
 5. query_options    (json, optional) JSON with query options {
-      "minimumAmount"    (numeric or string, default=0) Minimum value of each UTXO in ERG "maximumAmount"    (numeric or string, default=unlimited) Maximum value of each UTXO in ERG "maximumCount"     (numeric or string, default=unlimited) Maximum number of UTXOs "minimumSumAmount" (numeric or string, default=unlimited) Minimum sum value of all UTXOs in ERG }
+      "minimumAmount"    (numeric or string, default=0) Minimum value of each UTXO in XRG "maximumAmount"    (numeric or string, default=unlimited) Maximum value of each UTXO in XRG "maximumCount"     (numeric or string, default=unlimited) Maximum number of UTXOs "minimumSumAmount" (numeric or string, default=unlimited) Minimum sum value of all UTXOs in XRG }

 Result